 MY CHILD IS ON MEDICATION.
 HOW WILL I BE SURE HE/SHE GETS THEM AS REQUIRED?

 All medications will be collected at the start of camp and dispensed and recorded by our medical staff.

 MY CHILD IS ON INFLIXIMAB (REMICADE).
 HOW WILL THIS BE HANDLED?

 We will not have facilities to give IV infusions at camp, but will work with your regular doctor to plan the infusion just before the start of camp.
 Injections of adalimumab (Humira) will be given under the supervision of our nurses.

 WHAT HAPPENS IF MY CHILD GETS ILL DURING CAMP?

-The camp is staffed by two gastroenterologists and three IBD nurses who will be on site and available 24/7.
-We have direct access to local facilities, including Canterbury DHB.
+The camp is staffed by four gastroenterologists and six IBD/Emergency nurses who will be on site and available 24/7.
+We have direct access to local facilities, including Capital Coast DHB.
 All efforts will be made to contact parents immediately if there is a serious medical issue.

 MY CHILD IS ON A RESTRICTED OR SPECIAL DIET.
 HOW WILL THIS BE HANDLED?